rossdrew/rossdrew/README.md

 Code Dumps (which are dumping grounds for smaller chunks of unrelated code)
  - [Programing Problems](https://github.com/rossdrew/programmingproblems): Where I keep all of the solutions to small programming problems I've faced via interviews or challenges.
+ - [Build Lab](https://github.com/rossdrew/build-lab): A repo so that I can play with build tools.
+Mainly GitHub actions.
+Also some code so that I can test those actions.

 Older Projects (which I'm unlikely to find time for and are probably horribly written):
  - [Spokesman](https://github.com/rossdrew/Spokesman-SFTP): A small server I developed to act as an SFTP wrapper around Amazon AWS boxes.